sanyasharma1301/Java-DSA-Practice/README.md

 ### Strings
 - `CountVowels.java`: Counts the number of vowels in a string.
 - `PigLatin.java`: Converts a word or sentence into Pig Latin format.
+- `ReverseSentence.java`: Reverses the order of words in a given sentence.

 ---